civictechindex/brigade-project-index/docs/projects/statusboard.md

 # Statusboard

 This tool allows to search Code for America USA projects by brigade or topics tags.
-This graphical interface loads the brigade projects data via the API at ... which returns a subset of the data produced by the
+This graphical interface loads the brigade projects data via the API at https://statusboard.brigade.cloud/api/data.json which returns a subset of the data produced by the
 Index Crawler.
+Compare with the [Index Crawler data](https://brigade.cloud/projects/crawler/#more-about-the-index-and-the-statusboard) the statusboard API retrieves only the organizations tagged as "brigade" or "code for america".

 The Statusboard graphical interface display the US Brigades in a map and allows to search the projects based on their topic tag s.